Welcome to the Intervention Mapping website!

 Step 6: Evaluation

-In Step 6, the planner finalizes an evaluation plan that is actually begun in the needs assessment and is developed along with the intervention map.
+In Step 6, the planner finalizes an evaluation plan that is actually begun in the needs assessment and is developed along with the process of Intervention Mapping.
 In the process of Intervention Mapping, planners make decisions about change objectives, methods, strategies, and implementation.
 The decisions, although informed by theory and evidence from research, still may not be optimal or may even be completely wrong.
 Through effect and process evaluation, planners can determine whether decisions were correct at each mapping step.
 To evaluate the effect of an intervention, researchers analyze the change in health and quality of life problems, behavior and environment, and determinants of performance objectives.
 All these variables have been defined in a measurable way during the preceding steps.
 The product of Step 6 is a plan for answering these questions.

 In Step 6, the planner completes the following tasks: